cecton/blog/content/posts/rust-and-arduino-part2.md

 ```

 This should turn on the screen when the program starts.
 What you will see on
 the screen is a random mess of pixels.
-This what is in the memory of the screen
+This is what is in the memory of the
-when you turn it on but since it is volatile, it can be really anything.
-Now we
+screen when you turn it on but since it is
+[volatile](https://en.wikipedia.org/wiki/Volatile_memory), it can be really
-need to clear the screen.
+anything.
+Now we need to clear the screen.

 ### Filling up the screen